Atlas200dk/sample-imageinpainting-HiFill/GPU_CPU/README.md

- # CVPR 2020 oral paper on HiFill
+ # CVPR 2020 Oral Paper on HiFill
 <a href="">Contextual Residual Aggregation for Ultra High-Resolution Image Inpainting</a>

 please cite the paper, if the codes has been used for your research.